janainedepaula/matching-islands/README.md

 - Generate interpretable summaries and similarity networks for exploratory and comparative genomics analyses.

 # RUNNING - Important!!
-You neet to download "scripts" folder and the match_islands.py of interest to run.
+You need to download "scripts" folder and the match_islands.py of interest to run.
 You can choose from:
 - If you want to compare pathogenicity islands, please choose "pathogenicity_match_islands.py" to run.
 - If you want to compare resistance islands, please choose "resistance_match_islands.py" to run.
 - If you want to compare symbiotic islands, please choose "symbiotic_match_islands.py" to run.